Portsmouth Naval Shipyard (PNS)

-Situated in Kittery, Maine, on over 270 acres, Portsmouth Naval Shipyard (PNS) is one of the only four remaining public naval shipyards active in the U.S. Although the shipyard is still going strong today, its history of extensive asbestos use and other toxic wastes almost forced it to shut down.
+Situated in Kittery, Maine, on over 270 acres, Portsmouth Naval Shipyard (PNS) is one of the only four remaining public naval shipyards active in the U.S. Although the shipyard is still going strong today, its history of asbestos use put workers and veterans at risk of exposure and mesothelioma.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.